-The Eastern Kern Air Pollution Control District (District) is proposing to adopt amendments to Rule 402, Fugitive Dust.
-Rule 402 was originally adopted November 29, 1993 and amended March 7, 1994, September 7, 1995, November 3, 2004, and March 12, 2015.
-Upon completing their review of the March 12, 2015, amendments (2015A), the U.S Environmental Protection Agency (EPA) expressed concerns with a few State Implementation Plan (SIP) approvability issues.
-EPA gave the District the option of receiving partial approval-disapproval of Rule 402 2015A, or withdrawing the submittal, correcting the deficiencies in the rule, and resubmitting the corrected revision for inclusion into the SIP at a later date.
+Rule 402, Fugitive Dust was originally adopted November 29, 1993 and amended March 7, 1994, September 7, 1995, November 3, 2004, and March 12, 2015.
+Upon completing their review of the March 12, 2015, amendments (2015A), the EPA expressed concerns with a few SIP approvability issues.
+EPA gave the District the option of receiving partial approval-disapproval of Rule 402 (2015A), or withdrawing the submittal, correcting the deficiencies in the rule, and resubmitting the corrected revision for inclusion into the SIP at a later date.

-The District chose to withdraw Rule 402 2015A through formal request on March 4, 2021.
-Although Rule 402 2015A was withdrawn from EPA's consideration, the District continues to enforce the rule locally, and will continue to enforce it until the District's Board adopts a revision.
-This staff report presents the revisions made to Rule 402 2015A of to address EPA's questions, comments, and concerns.
+The District chose to withdraw Rule 402 (2015A) through formal request on March 4, 2021.
+Although Rule 402 (2015A) was withdrawn from EPA's consideration, the District continued to enforce the rule locally until the January 13, 2022, revision was adopted.
+This staff report presents the revisions made to Rule 402 to address and correct the SIP approvability deficiencies.

 On October 20, 2021, the District held a public rule development workshop at the District Board Chambers in Tehachapi to present proposed amendments to Rule 402.
 A 30-day public review and comment period followed the workshop, which ended November 19, 2021.
 The District received no comments.
+The District also forwarded a copy of the proposed amendment to EPA and CARB.
+EPA had no comments, however CARB did.
+Appendix C addresses CARB's comments.